miro/BorisBot/README.md

   * `BORISBOT_TELEGRAM_APIKEY`: this is the API-token you can retrieve via @BotFather
 6. Start the server by running `npm start`

 **If everything went well, you should see the following as an output:**

     BorisBot backend started at port 3000
     I Am <your bot name> / <@your_bot_username>
     Webhook updated successfully!

+This means your bot is hooked to the Telegram API.
+Olé!

+In order to get the WWW views to work, run this command to start the style build flow:

+`npm run build:watch`

 =======